sidan-lab/DRep/org-stats-config-README.md

 {
   "organization": {
-    "name": "your-github-org-name",     // GitHub organization name (used in API calls) "displayName": "Your Display Name"  // Display name (used in console logs and UI) }
+    "name": "your-github-org-name",     // GitHub organization name (used in API calls) "displayName": "Your Display Name", // Display name (used in console logs and UI) "logo": {
+      "src": "/path-to-logo.png",       // Path to your organization logo "width": 40,                      // Logo width in pixels "height": 40                      // Logo height in pixels },
+    "logoWithName": {
+      "src": "/path-to-logo-with-name.png", // Path to logo with organization name "width": 120,                           // Logo width in pixels "height": 120                           // Logo height in pixels }
+  }
 }
 ```